codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/run-integration-tests.md

 ---
-title: "Integration Tests Example"
+title: "Run integration tests"
-description: "Launching separate App and test containers"
+description: "Launch separate App and test containers"
 group: example-catalog
 sub_group: ci-examples
 redirect_from:
   - /docs/run-integration-tests/
 toc: true
 ---
-In this example we will see a Java/Tomcat project that is using JUnit for unit tests and Spock for integration tests.
-For the integration test phase we will launch both the application and the tests in order to run the integration tests against a real web instance (i.e. without mocking).
+In this example, we will see a Java/Tomcat project using JUnit for unit tests and Spock for integration tests.
+For the integration test phase, we will launch both the application and the tests in order to run the integration tests against a real web instance (without mocking).

 {% include image.html
 lightbox="true"